openshift/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

     ETW, Perf Counters etc
 * Customization of log collection infrastructure
   * We plan to support fluentd only
-  * Microsoft will provide us with a Windows fluentd binary
+  * Microsoft will provide us with a Windows fluentd binary or gem file

 ## Proposal

 The main idea here is to deploy fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed onto the cluster.
 Fluentd has support for Windows logging.
-We plan to leverage it and run fluentd as a service running on Windows node.
+We plan to leverage it and run fluentd as a Windows service.

 ### Implementation Details